pascal-winter/website/_pages/about.md

 # Experience

-I am currently working for BNPP Cardif TCB Life - 合作金庫人壽 - in Taipei, TAIWAN.
-{: .text-justify}

 BNPP Cardif Asia has been my employer for the past 14 years.
 During this period, I have taken upon several technical and managerial roles in **Actuarial, Finance and Risk Management**:
 {: .text-justify}
-* **2018 ~ Now:** Taiwan, *VP Finance and Actuarial*
+* **2018 ~ Now:** Taiwan, *VP Finance and Actuarial* (合作金庫人壽)
 * **2016 ~ 2018:** China, *Chief Risk Officer*
 * **2015 ~ 2016:** South Korea, *Chief Actuarial and Finance Officer*
 * **2013 ~ 2015:** Hong-Kong: *Risk and Performance Management*
 * **2011 ~ 2013:** India: *Head of ALM*
 * **2006 ~ 2011:** Taiwan: *Actuary / ALM Manager*

-This provided my with wide knowledge in Insurance fields such as ALM, Risk Management, Product & Valuation, Management Accounting, Regulatory oversight and Investment to name a few.
+This has allowed me to develop extensive knowledge in Insurance fields such as ALM, Risk Management, Investment, Product & Valuation, Management Accounting and Regulatory oversight to name a few.
 {: .text-justify}

+Managerial roles also provided further exposition to Strategic Planning and Transformation, with recurrent subjects of Digitalization, Automation and Data fluency.
+{: .text-justify}

-With an appetite for technology, I am naturally inclined to leverage advances in **Data and Analytics** technics to apply them to our daily practices.
+With an appetite for science and technology, advances in **Data and Analytics** technics are a natural interest for Actuaries to optimize and enhance the daily practice - but also, maybe, the whole insurance activity.
 {: .text-justify}